EMC Expo Center

-EMC Expo Center is a convention center located in Des Moines, Iowa, United States.
+EMC Expo Center is a convention center in Des Moines, Iowa, United States.
 The convention center is a part of the Iowa Events Center.

 History

 Hy-Vee Hall (2004–2024)

 Locally-based Midwest grocer chain Hy-Vee acquired the naming rights in a 20-year deal finalized in 2001.

 While still incomplete, Hy-Vee Hall hosted its first event, the Autumn Festival, from October 21 through October 23, 2004.
 It was formally dedicated on December 15, 2004, while the Iowa Hall of Pride opened to the public on February 23, 2005.

 EMC Expo Center (2025–)

 On November 18, 2024, the Polk County Board of Supervisors announced that Hy-Vee had opted not to renew the naming rights agreement and that local insurance provider EMC Insurance had been awarded the naming rights.
 The Board of Supervisors will vote on the name change on November 19, 2024, and the venue will officially be renamed the "EMC Expo Center" on January 1, 2025.
 The new naming rights agreement will last 10 years.